 Texas Gun Laws Texas Gun Laws Open Carry: Legal with License to Carry.
-Duty to Notify Law Enforcement: Yes State Parks: Concealed carry by permittees allowed.
-Restaurants Serving Alcohol: Allowed Firearms at Colleges: Concealed guns allowed by law, but schools limit locations/who carries Firearms at K-12 Schools: Permittees allowed to have handgun in vehicle.
+Duty to Notify Law Enforcement: Required by law to notify the officer upon official contact or when ID requested State Parks: Concealed carry by permittees allowed.
+Restaurants Serving Alcohol: You may not carry into a premise that has a liquor license and derives 51 percent or more of its income from the sale or service of alcoholic beverages for on-premises consumption.
+Firearms at Colleges: Concealed guns allowed by law, but schools limit locations/who carries Firearms at K-12 Schools: Permittees allowed to have handgun in vehicle.
 Magazine Capacity Limitations: No restrictions Suppressor Ownership: No restrictions Vehicle Possession by Non-Permitees: Vehicle carry of a loaded handgun is allowed if the weapon is kept concealed and the person is not involved in any criminal activity.
 Firearm Law Uniformity: Firearm laws are uniform throughout state.
 Permit Training Requirements: You must take a training course proving competency with a handgun that is taught by a state certified instructor.
 Permit Issuing Authority: Texas Department of Public Safety May/Shall Issue: Shall issue State Website: http://www.txdps.state.tx.us/rsd/chl/index.htm Length of Permit Validity: You must renew your permit every 4 years.
 Permit Application Process: Submit an application online to the Texas Department of Public Safety.
 More detailed info here: Overview of TX License Application Process Non-Resident Permits: Non-Residents may apply for a permit.
 Places Off Limits: On the premises of a business that derives 51% or more of its income from the sale or service of alcoholic beverages for on-premises consumption.
 On the premises where a high school, collegiate, or professional sporting or interscholastic event is taking place.
 On the premises of a correctional facility.
 On the premises of a hospital or nursing home (unless licensee has written authorization).
 In an amusement park.
-On the premises of a church, synagogue, or other place of worship.
 At any meeting of a governmental entity. §46.02, Texas Penal Code and §46.03, Texas Penal Code also specifically prohibit handguns or weapons under other circumstances and from other locations other than those listed above.
 For example: It is against Texas law to carry a concealed handgun if the person has the handgun in plain view; or if the person is engaged in a criminal activity (other than a Class C traffic offense); or if prohibited from possessing a firearm, or is a member of a criminal street gang.
 Some other areas where weapons are prohibited include the premises of polling places on the day of an election or during early voting, the premises of any government court, the premises of a racetrack, in a secured area of an airport or within 1,000 feet of premises designated as a place of execution on the day a sentence of death is set to be imposed.
 Resident Permit Reciprocity: Disclaimer:While Concealed Carry Inc strives to maintain legal reference information updated on this website; you as the reader and gun owner are responsible to do any and all necessary research and consult with a local attorney before making any decisions.
 Concealed Carry Inc is not liable for any misinformation, inaccuracies, or actions taken based on this information.
 We are not attorneys and this information is not legal advice.
 If you see any information you feel is outdated or incorrect please contact us.